AdobeDocs/campaign-standard.pt-BR/help/administration/using/configuring-email-channel.md

 A preparação de mensagens é detalhada na seção [Aprovando mensagens](../../sending/using/preparing-the-send.md) .

 * **[!UICONTROL Typology]**: antes de qualquer envio, as mensagens devem ser preparadas para validar o conteúdo e a configuração.
-As regras de verificação aplicadas durante a fase de preparação são definidas numa **tipologia**.
+The verification rules applied during the preparation phase are defined in a **typology**.
 Por exemplo, para emails, a preparação envolve a verificação do assunto, URLs e imagens etc. Selecione a tipologia a ser aplicada neste campo.

    >[!NOTE]
    >